Anoka-Hennepin activities to continue despite rise in COVID cases

-Sports and activities will continue in the Anoka-Hennepin School District, even as classes move online, after the district reversed course Monday night in the wake of an outcry from parents and students.
+Sports and activities will continue in the Anoka-Hennepin School District as classes move online, after the district reversed course Monday night in the wake of an outcry from parents and students.

 The Anoka-Hennepin School Board voted 5-1 Oct.
 26, with Board Member Anna Dirkswager dissenting, to allow co-curricular and extra-curricular activities to continue as they are until the district receives more specific guidance from the state.

 Ahead of the board meeting approximately 100 students and parents rallied outside the Sandburg Education Center to urge the board to allow activities to continue.
-The rally followed the announcement that all middle and high schools in the Anoka-Hennepin School District would move to distance learning and that sports and other activities would be put on hold.
+The rally followed the announcement that all middle and high schools in the Anoka-Hennepin School District would move to distance learning.

 On Friday, Oct.
 23, the district announced that the rate of new COVID-19 infections in Anoka County had surpassed 30 cases per 10,000 people in 14 days.
 The rise in Anoka County cases comes amid a surge of cases in the Midwest and nationwide that has Minnesota public health officials concerned, and state guidelines led the district to move all classes online by Nov.
 4, with about a week to work on transitioning from hybrid classes.